prernaw6/android-sdk-samples/readme.md

 If you want to proceeed using the jar dependenceny:
 * **YOU** must download the latest aar artifact
 * **YOU** must check if all dependencies are fullfilled by checking the dependencies in the pom file
+* Do this **ALSO** for the bootstrapper!!!

+This sample only shows, that using the local aar dependency is technically possible.
+If you know what you are doing please proceed, otherwise **pretty please** use the aar dependency*.
+Therefore this project is **not maintained** to the latest SDK and bootstrapper version!!!

 ##004_basic_with_jar_dependency